All Episodes

 Music Maestro Barry White.

-Love Unlimited Orchestra.
+The Love Unlimited Orchestra.

-Name of the Remember the name of this tune, snurdly.
+Remember the name of this tune, Snurdley?

-My sweet.
+My sweet summer sweet.

 I love Barry White.

-His wife's name was Glode.
+His wife's name was Glodine.

-One of 'em anyway.
+One of them, anyway.

-It was a newspaper, because what they've done is link here to pictures of local residents who answer the question.
+I knew it was a newspaper, because what they've done is link here to pictures of local residents who answer the question.

-Now there's a guy here, his name is Richard Guess from Charlestown.
+His name is Richard Guess from Charlestown.

-I don't know Charlestown where, does it say?
+I don't know Charlestown where.

 But this guy looks exactly like what you think liberals think Southerners look like.

-And here is Richard Guess's answer to the question should Congress continue to fund National Public Radio.
+And here is Richard Guess's answer to the question, should Congress continue to fund National Public Radio?

 Congress should continue paying for it, because if they don't, the taxpayers will end up paying for it.